zraider7/SREQ3/README.md

 "Ansible-Playbook" followed by the location of the playbook.
 This way, it made things easier to pass extra arguments to the command, such as Username and which server to run things on!

-Now I am not sure what all you wanted me to put up here, so if you would like to see picture/video/show you, let me know at: dpelliccia@cardlytics.command
+Now I am not sure what all you wanted me to put up here, so if you would like to see picture/video/show you, let me know at: dpelliccia@cardlytics.com

 -Dom